oms12/Memories-Web-app/README.md

 # Memories-App
-Keeper is a platform designed to manage our notes a better way.
-The process is very Simple, open the site, Register and login  and add your notes. :)
-You can add, update and delete the posts too.
+It is the platform where User can Store his/her memories with Image, Title, Tags alongwith message.
+Moreover he can update and delete his memories posts.
 I have hosted my website on [Frontend Netlify and Backend Heroku ](https://gautam-memories-app.netlify.app/)

 ## Tech Stuff Used